cloudquery/cloudquery/plugins/destination/mongodb/CONTRIBUTING.md

 ## Testing

-To run a MongoDB instance in a docker please run:
+To run a MongoDB instance in a Docker container, run:

 ```bash
 docker run -d -p 27017:27017 mongo